josephluck/internote/README.md

   <br />
 </div>

+# 🚨 Fair warning!

+Internote is currently in **beta** status.
+This means that it's not ready for production use and your content may be erased at any time.
+You've been warned!

+# Features

+Many of Internote's features are free, however some advanced features are offered at a premium subscription.

+> Internote is currently in **beta**.
+During this time, all features are offered for _free_ without subscription.
+However, be warned that your content may be erased at any time.

+## Free

+- Rich editor with all the standard formatting options you'd expect
+- Emojis
+- Rich keyboard shortcuts
+- Outline navigation
+- Hashtags & rich search
+- Distraction-free mode which highlights and centers the content you're focused on
+- Real-time automatic saving
+- Multiple colour and typography themes
+- Full-screen mode
+- Passwordless login

+## Premium

+- Integrated oxford dictionary
+- Text to speech
+- Export as HTML
+- Export as Markdown

+## Coming soon

+- Hyperlinks
+- Clickable tags
+- File upload
+- Public publish
+- Offline mode
+- Real-time collaboration
+- Export as PDF
+- Export as DOCX
+- Sync to Google Drive / Dropbox
+- Native app

 # Application stack

 ## Architecture

-Internote is architected as a fully serverless application.
+Internote is designed as a fully serverless application.
 This means that both the front-end and the back-end services are stateless, with persistence handled by external file storage and database storage.

-Internote's front-end and back-end services are written in Typescript and the project is structured as a yarn mono-repository to make use of efficient code-sharing where useful.
+Internote's front-end and back-end services are written in Typescript and the project is structured as a mono-repository to make use of efficient code-sharing where useful.
 For example, API DTOs are written in Typescript and are shared across the front-end and the back-end.

 ## Local development